Andradev101/gta-radio/README.md

 **Have fun**

-It supports all kind of mobiles, still working for bigger screens, but you should be fine.
+It supports all kind of mobiles, still working on bigger screens, but you should be fine.

 ![Optional Text](https://i.imgur.com/XyklH0u.png)
 ![Optional Text](https://i.imgur.com/IUeDHHh.png)